 The Center for Congressional Studies at Georgetown Law focuses on one of the most basic elements of lawmaking—the Congress.

-Located 0.2 miles from the Capitol, Georgetown is uniquely situated to enhance knowledge, scholarship, and student learning about Congress.
+Located 0.2 miles from the Capitol, Georgetown Law is uniquely situated to enhance knowledge, scholarship, and student learning about Congress.
 No other law school or school of government matches our geographic advantage when it comes to the House and Senate.

 Led by Professor Victoria Nourse, the Center places particular emphasis on lawmaking within the legislature.
-The Center’s working group includes Professor Philip Schrag, Professor Timothy Westmoreland, Professor Josh Chafetz, Professor M. Tia Johnson, and Professor David C. Vladick– only some of the members of the Georgetown faculty with extensive experience on the Hill.
+The Center’s working group includes Professor Philip Schrag, Professor Timothy Westmoreland, Professor Josh Chafetz, Professor M. Tia Johnson, and Professor David C. Vladeck– only some of the members of the Georgetown faculty with extensive experience on the Hill.

 Past Center events include:

 - Vice President Biden’s speech on the Supreme Court nomination process (2016)

 - A panel of substantive experts on tax, immigration, climate change, and other areas “previewing” the coming Congress

 - A panel on the nuclear option and the filibuster of judicial nominees

 - A panel of campaign experts reviewing recent elections

 - A Hill alumni event sponsored by the alumni office